-The couple pictured below, both individually and collectively, appeared on over two dozen acts on multiple episodes.
+The couple pictured below, both individually and collectively, appeared on over several dozen acts on multiple episodes.
 They both were excellent dancers and appeared to be very hip because they always kept up with the latest dances and styles.
 The girl is one of the very few audience members to mount a GAZZARRI DANCER platform or stage to dance.
 We would love to hear from either one of them to hear their memories of the show and to discover whatever happened to them.
 Hopefully someone out there knows who they are!

 "I'm thinking that this taping was a bit unique.
 We arrived fairly early, at the assigned time, and lined up at the stage door.
 I recall that after a long while, it was announced that there was a problem with the lighting.
 Eventually, we were allowed on to the set, while they worked to solve the problem.
 The delay lasted for hours.....we hung out with the stars, chatting and..and sharing the refreshments.